gem/oq-engine/doc/adv-manual/common-mistakes.rst

   can become up to 25 times faster, assuming the complex fault sources are dominating the computation time.

-ground_motion_correlation_model:
-  Event based/scenario calculations with a ground motion correlation model are severely limited with the size of the correlation matrix.
-If you have thousands of hazard sites it will likely be impossible to run the calculation, because you will run out of memory.
-Just reduce the number of sites or remove the correlation model.
-If you remove the correlation, the calculation of the GMFs will become orders of magnitude faster.

 concurrent_tasks:
    This is a parameter that you should not set, since in most cases the engine will figure out the correct value to use automatically.
 However,